blockchain/service-my-wallet-v3/README.md

 $ npm install -g http://github.com/blockchain/service-my-wallet-v3.git
 ```

+IMPORTANT: If you are having trouble installing, check your npm version using `npm --version`.
+If the version number is above 3.0.0, this may be the cause of the issue.
+To downgrade npm, execute: `npm install -g npm@2.12.0`.
+Once this is done, retry the install.

 ## Usage

 After installing the service, the command `blockchain-wallet-service` will be available for use.